Cricket-Cummins says Australia need new coaching style after Langer | Sports-Games

 Australia needed a more collaborative, "new style" of coaching, captain Pat Cummins said on Wednesday in his first public comments since the departure of former national team coach Justin Langer.

 His tenure culminated in a 4-0 beating of England in the Ashes series that ended last month.
-Langer departed after Cricket Australia (CA)offered him a contract extension of only six months.
+Langer departed after CA offered him a contract extension of only six months.
 Cummins said Langer's renowned intensity was not the reason he had only been offered six months, describing the CA position as a "brave call".

 "Justin has acknowledged that his style was intense.
 And it was.
-He has apologised to players and staff for his intensity," Cummins said in a statement.
+He has apologised to players and staff for his intensity," Cummins said.
 "I think the apology was unnecessary.
 Because the players were OK with JL's intensity ... and Justin's intensity drove a better team culture and higher team standards.
 These are significant legacies."

 According to Cummins, Australian players gave CA feedback over a two-year process that a new coaching style was needed after the excellent foundation provided by Langer.
 "We welcome that Cricket Australia invited the players and staff to contribute to CA's evaluation," he said.